janKekanSan/jankekansan.github.io/pages/lipu/30-hours.md

 it take to learn toki pona" and found one of jan Mato's forum posts.
 The author is writing for a fairly prestigious publication, so I wouldn't be surprised if they were nervous about citing a random forum post.
 Instead, don't cite the source at all!

-Alternatively, it could have been Marta Krzeminska.
+~~Alternatively, it could have been Marta Krzeminska.
 There isn't evidence to support this claim, but we are in speculation territory- "Marta" isn't terribly far from "Mato," and jan Mato was the source for the 30 hour claim on the forum.
-Uh, that's it for evidence, so this theory isn't looking good!
+Uh, that's it for evidence, so this theory isn't looking good!~~

+Update: jan **Mata** reached out, and is not jan Mato!
+And it's genuinely so cool that she did.
+I have such an appreciation for the community and how it can feel so large and so small all at once.

 ~~It could even have been Sonja Lang.
 As far as I'm aware, she has never made such a claim either before or since, but [this Scoop Whoop article](https://www.scoopwhoop.com/language/toki-pona-worlds-smallest-language/) [warning: all the suggested articles are NSFW] _does_ attribute the 30 hour claim to her.
 It is also the only one to do so.~~